Are the departments staying within the allocated budgets?

 We are oversimplifying a bit but better spend data lets you ask better questions.

-You can use spend data for setting up better budgets, but you can also use this information to reduce total purchasing costs.
+You can use spending data to set up better budgets, but you can also use this information to reduce total purchasing costs.

 With the data in one place, you can quickly check how much you are spending, where you are spending, and at what price point.